zhongdongy/blog/fine-tuning-vit.md

 ### Define an evaluation metric

-Here, we load the accuracy metric from `datasets`, and then write a function that takes in a model prediction and computes the accuracy.
+Here, we load the accuracy metric from `datasets`.
+Then, we write a function that takes in a model prediction and computes the accuracy.

 ```python
 import numpy as np